januszgrze/bitcoinrollups/websitecopy/research/research.md

 ## Read the research that has sparked a Bitcoin Renaissance

 ZK-rollups on Bitcoin were a pipe-dream until this year.
-But with the recent research around the subject, and the growing excitement around Bitcoin during the recent Ordinals craze, teams are now Let's dive into the research.
-If you need to catch up on the latest research, check out this guide to get you up to date on all the information you need to know around zk-rollups on Bitcoin.You can also find some research pieces and code repositories After reviewing that guide, we list some more resources for you to dive into.
+With the recent research around the subject, and the growing excitement around Bitcoin during the recent Ordinals craze, teams are now exploring ways to implement sovereign rollups on Bitcoin.

+Let's dive into the research.
+Below, we outline the key pieces to get you up to date on the development of zk-rollups on Bitcoin.

+We also provide a list of research papers, Github repos, and documentation sites for you to dive into.
 Skip to those [here](https://bitcoinrollups.io/research-links).

 ## The tl;dr on Bitcoin rollup R&D